 Simple Website using HTML

-Let us take a scenario of a company setting up the new business.
+Let us take a scenario of a company setting up a new business.
 As a part of building its corporate identity, putting up a website on the Internet is essential.
 At the initial stage of business, the budget is economic and you would not want to spend much on the website development cost.
 The cost of building a plain HTML website is much lower than the cost of building a WordPress website.

 To start off with putting up the website for a new business, an HTML Website is fair enough to showcase the entity.
 At this initial change, you will not keep updating your content frequently.
 So, deployment of the website is not so frequent.